-Are you baffled why all your post-hysterectomy weight loss efforts have failed?
+Are you also baffled why weight loss after hysterectomy seems impossible?

 Following a hysterectomy, you might find yourself gaining weight or you may be overweight from the beginning and may feel as though losing weight after a hysterectomy is impossible.

 Weight gain after hysterectomy can be especially harmful because it can contribute to getting pelvic floor weakness and a vaginal prolapse after the hysterectomy.

 If you have trouble losing weight after your surgery, try the following guidelines.
 (Recommended by my doctor after my hysterectomy.)

 How and when to exercise for post-hysterectomy weight loss?